acidanthera/BrcmPatchRAM/README.md

 Note that the original Apple Broadcom bluetooth devices are not RAMUSB devices, and thus do not have the same firmware mechanism.

+###BrcmBluetoothInjector.kext

+To be used for OS X newer than Yosemite.

+Install only one kext, BrcmBluetoothInjector.kext or BrcmPatchRAM.kext (depending on OS X version), to /S/L/E or Clover/kexts.

 ####Supported Devices

 BrcmPatchRAM supports any Broadcom USB bluetooth device based on the BCM20702 chipset (possibly other chipsets are supported also, but this has not been tested).